-DC Prep is continuing virtual learning through February 2021.
-Click here for updates and resources.
+DC Prep will remain virtual through the last day of school on June 22, 2021.
+Please click here for continued updates and resources.

 DC Prep’s Board of Directors is diverse and multi-talented – drawn to the organization by a deep commitment to the Washington community and to education reform.
 The Board’s mix of business, education, community, and philanthropic leaders has resulted in a tremendously effective and dynamic governing body.